-Analytical Services for Building Investigations
+Building IAQ Investigations

 As a society, we spend on average about 90% of our time in buildings.
 Not surprisingly, complaints about poor IAQ, such as the presence of annoying odors, are common.
-Besides being unpleasant, such odors can adversely affect worker and student productivity.
+Besides being unpleasant, odors can adversely affect worker and student productivity.
 In many cases, building odors are due to a VOC source that is discoverable by air sampling and analysis.

-BkA has a long history of helping customers diagnose odor complaints in buildings.
-Our analytical reports for odor investigations identify and quantify all of the VOC constituents of air samples down to trace levels.
+BkA's analytical reports for odor investigations identify and quantify all of the VOC constituents of air samples down to trace levels.
 This attention to detail is essential as some chemicals produce objectionable odors at very low concentrations.